Zere0/zere0.github.io/_posts/2025-08-17-cache-deception-cspt-account-takeover.md

 ## **Conclusion**

-Thank you for reading this write-up.
 I hope the attack chain was informative and provided new insights into how minor vulnerabilities, when combined, can create significant security risks, showing why it’s crucial to think beyond individual security mechanisms and never ignore seemingly unexploitable findings.
 In many cases, the most dangerous attacks result from chaining multiple vulnerabilities that appear harmless in isolation.

 If you have any questions about the attack methodology, technical details, or want to discuss similar findings, feel free to reach out.